 The title of this episode is Faith in the Age of Reason, Part 2.

 In our last episode we briefly considered Jakob Hermanzoon, the Dutch theologian who’d sat under the tutelage of Theodore Beza, John Calvin’s successor at the Academy in Geneva.
-We know him better by his Latin name Jacobus Arminius.
+We know Hermanzoon better by his Latin name Jacobus Arminius.

-Arminius hated controversy, seeing it as a dangerous distraction to the cause of the Gospel & pressed for a synod to deal with the matter, believing once his views were set alongside Scripture, he’d be vindicated.
+Arminius hated controversy, seeing it as a dangerous distraction to the cause of the Gospel and pressed for a synod to deal with the matter, believing once his views were set alongside Scripture, he’d be vindicated.

 In 1603, Arminius was called to the University at Leiden to teach when one of the faculty members died.
 The debate Arminius had been having with Planck was shifted to a new controversy with one of the other professors at Leiden, François Gomaer.

 This controversy lasted the next six yrs as the supporters of both Calvinism and Arminius grew in number and determination.
 The synod Arminius had pressed for was eventually held, but not till nine years after his death in 1609.

 In the meantime, just a year after his death, Arminius’ followers gathered his writings and views and issued what they regarded as a formal statement of his ideas.
 Called the Five Articles of the Remonstrants, or just the Remonstrance, it was a formal proposal to the government of Holland detailing the points of difference that had come to a head over the previous years in the debate between Arminius and Gomaer.